InfoSecInnovations/concierge/contribution_guides/ADDING_A_LOADER.md

 ### Adding Your Loader To Concierge

-Now you've created the loader class and its metadata classes, you need to tell Concierge to look for it when loading files.
+Now you've created the loader class and its metadata classes, you need to tell Shabti to look for it when loading files.

 Open `concierge_backend_lib/loading.py`.